What are Lampreys and Why Should I care?

 WHAT IS A PACIFIC LAMPREY AND THEIR LIFE CYCLE:

-Pacific lampreys are an anadromous parasitic creatures from the Pacific Coast of North America.
+Pacific lampreys are anadromous parasitic creatures from the Pacific Coast of North America.
 They are a jawless fish that look like eels in appearance and can grow up to 31 inches.
-They are not eels, but a uniques specie all their own.
-They have teeth, and are scaleless with elongated bodies sucking at the bottom of the river and eating animals. lampreys spend the majority of their lives as larvae.
+They are not eels, but a uniques species all their own.
+They have teeth and are scaleless with elongated bodies sucking at the bottom of the river and eating animals. lampreys spend the majority of their lives as larvae.
 Juveniles and adults have a jawless, sucker-like mouth that allows them to become parasitic on other fish, attaching themselves with their suckers.
 The adults live at least one to two years in the ocean and then return to fresh water to spawn.
-They are pretty cool creatures they have a similar pattern to salmon and are just as important; yet overlooked by our community and deemed as un-important.
+They are pretty cool creatures they have a similar pattern to salmon and are just as important; yet overlooked by our community and deemed as unimportant.

 WHY SHOULD WE CARE ABOUT THIS?